 Agile Testing Supports Continuous Testing

-Agile test strategy supports continuous testing.
-And continuous testing is important to improving product quality. and
+The Agile testing methodology supports DevOps and continuous testing.
+And continuous testing is important to improving product quality.

-QA is everyone’s responsibility in Agile.
-So, Agile testers and developers need to work closely together.
+Testing and QA is everyone’s responsibility in Agile.
+So testers and developers working in an Agile environment need to work closely together.
 Communication and collaboration are key.

 Agile development is often driven by tests.
-Developers use Agile testing methods like TDD (test-driven development) to write the test first.
+Developers use Agile testing methods like test-driven development (TDD) to write the test first.
 Then they write the code that will be verified by the test.
 And developers and Agile testers should collaborate before user stories (e.g., requirements) are set.

-Once development and testing are underway, communication remains important.
+Once development and testing are underway, close communication and collaboration remain important.
 Agile testers should be testing as developers write code.
 Plus, developers will probably do some testing.
 And Agile testers will probably do some coding.

 In Agile development, the definition of done is a shared, standardized understanding among the team that a particular user story has been completed.
 The acceptance criteria in a user story are what will help drive the definition of done.
 If the user story passes the acceptance criteria, it can be considered done.
 This includes testing or validating the acceptance criteria.
 So, a test verifies that you’ve completed the user story.